 – Benefit from discounts in restaurants and tourist attractions

-– Get free use of the public transport system during the validity of your card
+– Get free use of the public transport system during the validity of your card.

 The route to visit the suggested locations for Day 1 covers about 2km or about 1 1/4 miles.
-Below is a link to a Google Maps view of the route that can be downloaded to you phone.
+Below is a link to a Google Maps view of the route that can be downloaded to your phone.

-There are several buildings you can explore right off the Grand Place.
+There are several buildings you can explore right off La Grand Place.
 One of these is the City Museum, located in a neo-Gothic style building known as the Maison du Roi.
 The museum had an excellent Picasso exhibition when we visited, but the exhibits do change so it is worth checking their website when you are in Brussels to see what is currently being shown.

 If you can, try and visit when the “Flower Carpet” Exhibition is on.
 This happens every 2 years in mid-August.
 More than 500,000 begonias are laid out in a decorative carpet measuring 77m x 24m.

 Another place to visit whilst you are around La Grand-Place is Brussel’s City Hall, a Gothic building dating from the Middle Ages, located opposite the Museum of the City of Brussels.
-The City Hall is open to the public, but if you want a deeper insight there are 55 minute tours available, but only on Wednesdays and Sundays with tickets that can only be purchased on the day.
+The City Hall is open to the public, but if you want a deeper insight there are 55-minute tours available, but only on Wednesdays and Sundays with tickets that can only be purchased on the day.

-One of the best loved icons of Brussels is located two blocks southwest of the City Hall on Rue de l’Etuve 31 / Lievevrouwbroersstraat 31.
+One of the best-loved icons of Brussels is located two blocks southwest of the City Hall on Rue de l’Etuve 31 / Lievevrouwbroersstraat 31.
 The Manneken Pis (little pee man in Flemish) is a small bronze fountain statue of a little boy peeing which dates from the 17th century.
 Standing at just 61cm (24 inches) tall we wondered what all the fuss is about!
 Having said this the locals have so many stories and ways of celebrating with this little boy that even the toughest critic would find some fondness for the Manneken Pis.

 There are many legends associated with the Manneken Pis, and the burning question is why was this statue erected?
 One story tells of a tourist father who lost his son in the city and after receiving help from villagers to find the boy, he gifted this statue to them.
-Another tale, which is not very believable, is one where boy was a spy during a siege of the city and he ended a plot to bomb the city by urinating on the explosives!
+Another tale, which is not very believable, is one where the boy was a spy during a siege of the city and he ended a plot to bomb the city by urinating on the explosives!

 The people of Brussels don’t simply see the statue as a draw for tourists.
 The Manneken Pis plays a full part in the city’s annual calendar and has an outfit for every occasion.
 His costume is changed around 130 times each year, with a wardrobe ranging from Santa suits to national costumes from countries around the world.
 You can see many of the Mannekin Pis’ costumes at the GardeRobe (wardrobe) Mannekin Pis.
 Here they exhibit over 1000 of the costumes, including the oldest piece.

-If the Mannekin Pis takes your fancy you might be interested in the family of peeing art pieces that are located around the center of Brussels.
+If the Mannekin Pis takes your fancy you might be interested in the family of peeing art pieces that are located around the centre of Brussels.
 The Jeanneke-Pis is a statue of a young girl peeing.
 This is a little harder to find but is marked on maps of the city.
 The final family member is the Zinneke Pis, a dog statue who is quite happily cocking his leg and peeing up against a fire hydrant.

-A short ten minute walk from the Mannekin Pis is another site worth visiting.
+A short ten-minute walk from the Mannekin Pis is another site worth visiting.
 The Carillon du Mont des Arts is a spectacular clock with a “carillon” of twenty-four bells.
 The bells play alternative folk tunes, one Walloon, the other Flemish.
 Starting at noon, the quarter gives the fragment of Gretry air, at the half-hour, half of the air, three-quarters more measures, the hour which follows the whole air.
 The next fifteen minutes will sound a small fragment of the air of Peter Benoit, then half to half an hour and so on.
 The same air is repeated every two hours.
-At the top of the clock is a “jaquemart”, an automaton character who strike a bell with a hammer on the hour.
+At the top of the clock is a “jaquemart”, an automaton character who strikes a bell with a hammer on the hour.

-A further five to ten minute walk from the Carillon is the cathedral of Brussels, St Michael and St Gudula Cathedral.
+A further five to ten-minute walk from the Carillon is the cathedral of Brussels, St Michael and St Gudula Cathedral.
 Records indicate that a chapel dedicated to St Michael was built at this site as early as the 9th century, which was later replaced with a Romanesque church in the 11th century.
 The relics of St Gudula were transferred there and the name of the church was changed to St Michael and St Gudula, and in 1962 the church was given Cathedral Status.